Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 STATEMENT

-I would like to ask you to grant me unpaid leave from April 3, 2019 for 15 calendar days for family reasons.
+I ask you to grant me unpaid leave from April 3, 2019 for 15 calendar days for family reasons.

-On the basis of the employee's application, issue a vacation order.
-The order must be signed by the manager, the employee must be familiarized with the order by signing.
+Based on the employee’s application, issue an order to grant leave.
+The order must be signed by the manager, the employee must be familiarized with the order for signature.

-The unified form of the order for granting leave (form No. T-6) was approved by the decree of the State Statistics Committee of Russia dated January 5, 2004 No. 1.
+The unified form of the order for granting leave (Form No. T-6) was approved by Decree of the State Statistics Committee of Russia dated January 5, 2004 No. 1.

-• either use unified forms of documents, if approved by the head of the organization in the order on accounting policy;
+• or use standardized forms of documents if this is approved by the head of the organization in the order on accounting policies;

-Do not draw up a note-calculation on the granting of leave (according to the form No. T-60 or according to an independently developed form).
-The fact is that this form is provided for calculating payments that are due to an employee when going on vacation (instructions approved by the Resolution of the State Statistics Committee of Russia dated January 5, 2004 No. 1).
-And when an employee leaves for unpaid leave, vacation pay is not charged.
+Do not draw up a calculation note for the provision of leave (on Form No. T-60 or on a self-developed form).
+The fact is that this form is provided for calculating payments that an employee is entitled to when going on vacation (instructions approved by Resolution of the State Statistics Committee of Russia dated January 5, 2004 No. 1).
+And when an employee goes on unpaid leave, vacation pay is not accrued.

-Also, information about the vacations provided by the employee of the personnel service must be entered into the employee's personal card:
+Also, information about the vacations provided must be entered into the employee’s personal card:

-• to section VIII of form No. T-2, approved by the decree of the State Statistics Committee of Russia dated January 5, 2004 No. 1), if the organization applies a unified form of the document;
+• in section VIII of form No. T-2, approved by Decree of the State Statistics Committee of Russia dated January 5, 2004 No. 1), if the organization uses a unified form of the document;

-• to the appropriate section of the personal card, if the organization uses an independently developed document form.
+• in the appropriate section of the personal card if the organization uses an independently developed document form.

-Reflect similar information in the employee's personal account (in the form No. T-54 or in a form developed independently).
+Reflect similar information in the employee’s personal account (on Form No. T-54 or on a self-developed form).

-In the report card, the vacation time is marked with the "DO" code, if the vacation was granted according to the employer's permission, or the "OZ" code, if the employee goes on vacation on the basis of the provisions of the current legislation of the Russian Federation.
+In the time sheet, vacation time is marked with the code “DO” if the vacation was granted in accordance with the employer’s permission, or with the code “OZ” if the employee goes on vacation based on the provisions of the current legislation of the Russian Federation.

 DURATION of vacation at your own expense, without pay

-Upon a written application from the employee, the employer can provide the employee with unpaid leave...
-The duration of unpaid leave is established by agreement of the parties: the employee and the employer in calendar days...
-Non-working holidays are not included in the number of calendar days of vacation only if they fall on paid vacation: basic or additional (part 1 of article 120 of the Labor Code of the Russian Federation).
-Thus, if holidays fall on a period of leave without pay, then they are included in the number of calendar days of such leave and do not extend it.
+Upon written request from the employee, the employer may provide the employee with leave without pay.
+The duration of leave without pay is established by agreement of the parties: employee and employer in calendar days.
+Non-working holidays are not included in the number of calendar days of vacation only if they fall on paid vacation: main or additional (Part 1 of Article 120 of the Labor Code of the Russian Federation).
+Thus, if holidays fall during the period of unpaid leave, then they are included in the number of calendar days of such leave and do not extend it.

-The maximum duration of vacation at own expense in the legislation is not regulated.
-For how long the vacation is granted, the employer and the employee decide by agreement of the parties.
-Thus, the employer has the right to provide leave at his own expense for any period: several days, weeks, months and even years.
+The maximum duration of leave at one's own expense is not regulated by law.
+The employer and employee decide by agreement of the parties how long the leave will be granted.
+Thus, the employer has the right to provide vacation at his own expense for any period: several days, weeks, months and even years.
 This follows from the Labor Code of the Russian Federation.

-OZ- Unpaid leave under the conditions stipulated by the current legislation of the Russian Federation
+OZ- Vacation without pay under the conditions provided for by the current legislation of the Russian Federation

 BEFORE- Unpaid leave granted to an employee with the permission of the employer